kemasghani/dawn-svrg2/README.md

-# dawn-svrg template to give another great experience to user savrga
+# dawn-svrg template to give another great experience to user svrg